-This is a lower level “raise dead” spell than we’ve seen in past releases.
-Previously, the most reduced level spell that could bring back a dead PC was the raise dead revivify 5e, which was/is a fifth level spell.
+This is a lower-level “raise dead” spell than we’ve seen in past releases.
+Previously, the most reduced-level spell that could bring back a dead PC was the raise dead revivify, which was/is a fifth-level spell.

-A minister gets admittance to third even out spells at the fifth level.
+A minister gets admittance to the third even-out spells at the fifth level.
 It’s valid, then, at that point, that PCs approach the capacity to resurrect at a prior level than they did in past versions of the game.

 Revivify 5e should be projected inside 1 moment of death.
 These are a few things.
 To start with, the priest should have the spell arranged, which implies a pastor player should take up one of their pre-arranged spells each day to have the option to utilize it.

 Second, the minister should either project the spell during the battle or following the battle.
 Projecting revivify during battle could be dangerous no doubt, as the resuscitated PC will just have 1 hit point until recuperated.

 The probability of the restored PC being sent back to 0 hp again before the finish of the battle is quite high.

 This is likewise around that the priest PC can’t do much else of utilization, such as recuperating somebody, making an assault, or doing magic.
 In any case, delaying until the finish of battle has its own dangers.